Paul Vidal de La Blache: Life

-Paul Vidal de la Blache was the son of a professor who subsequently became an academic administrator.
+Works

+Vidal de la Blache produced a large number of publications; including 17 books, 107 articles, and 240 reports and reviews.
 Only some of these have been translated into English.
 His most influential works included an elementary textbook Collection de Cartes Murales Accompagnées de Notices along with Histoire et Géographie: Atlas General and La France de l'Est. Two of his best-known writings are Tableau de la Géographie de la France (1903) and Principles of Human Geography (1918).

 The "Vidalian" program

 The Tableau de la Geographie de la France was a summary of Vidal's methods, a manifesto whose production required a dozen years of work.
 It surveyed the entire country, taking note of everything he had observed in his innumerable notebooks.
 He took an interest in human and political aspects, geology (an infant discipline at the time, little connected with geography), transportation, and history.
 He was the first to tie together all those domains in a somewhat quantitative approach, using numbers sparingly, essentially narrative, even descriptive—not far removed, in some ways from a guidebook or a manual for landscape painting.

 Influenced by German thought, especially by Friedrich Ratzel whom he had met in Germany, Vidal has been linked to the term "possibilism", which he never used but which summed up conveniently his opposition to the determinism of the sort that was defended by some nineteenth century geographers.
 The concept of possibilism has been used by historians to evoke the epistemological fuzziness that, according to them, characterized the approach of Vidal's school.
 Described as "idiographic", this approach was seen as blocking the evolution of the discipline in a "nomothetic" direction that would be the result of experimentation, making it possible to unlock laws or make scientific demonstrations.

 Vidal published a visionary article on the regions of France in 1910.
 He had been requested by the Prime Minister, Aristide Briand, to create some regional groupings with representative organs.
 Vidal proposed to cut France into regions organized around a metropolis.
 The economic realities of the modern world, with worldwide competition and the shrinking of the planet due to accelerated communications, made him think that less centralized, less static modes of organization ought to be promoted.